Peruvian Pilot Program

 Have you ever dreamed of becoming an airline pilot?
 Epic Flight Academy’s Peruvian Pilot Program is designed to provide students seeking employment under the Directorate General of Civil Aviation of Perú with structured flight training taking them from zero experience to a successful career as an airline pilot.
 The course is designed to support students who speak English as a second language and wish to pursue a career as a professional pilot.
 In the aviation industry, the ability to read, write, and speak English proficiently is required for most employees and all pilots.
 Our flight school students have unlimited access to English tutoring to develop Aviation English skills during Ground School training.

-Epic is proud to have helped more than 5,300 international students from 88 countries prepare for jobs in aviation.
-Epic has successfully provided an unparalleled pilot program for Peruvian students to reach their dream airline job at LATAM Perú and LC Perú, such as Hernan Sotil.
+Epic Flight Academy has trained thousands of international students from more than 80 countries for jobs in aviation.
+Epic provides a complete pilot program for Peruvian students to reach their dream airline job at LATAM Perú and LC Perú, such as Hernan Sotil.
 With the demand for airline pilots at an all-time high and pilot salaries soaring, aspiring aviators are seeking the most cost and time-effective ways to fulfill their flight training and airline pilot career dreams.

 Transferable, Top Quality FAA Pilot Programs